johncabang/react-student-profiles/README.md

 ### Features

-- A user can filter the list of students by their name (including full name)
+- A user can filter the list of students by first, last or full name.
-- A user can search for students based on tags.
-- A user can add tags to the each student.
+- A user can add tags to a student profile.
-- Each student have an expandable list view(toggle button), so that all of their test scores may be viewed.

- - A user can add tags for a specific student.
+- A user can filter the list of students by tag.

-You will then add another search bar to search for students based on tags.
-A strong submission will have this functionality:
-  ● If a name is entered in the search by name input, and a tag is entered in the search by tag input, results that include both the name and tag should be shown.
+  - If a name and tag are entered in the search field, results including both the name and tag will be shown
+- A user can view students' test scores via expandable list (toggle button).

 ## Installation